pawel-napieracz/cordova-plugin-onegini/docs/public/reference/resource/fetch.md

 | `headers` | `{}` | The headers of the REST request
 | `body` | - | The body of the REST request (only available for the methods that support a body)

+The method only succeeds when an http success status (within the 200-299 range) is returned by the server.
+If no request could be made to the server or if the server returns an error status the error callback is called.

 **Example anonymous resource call:**

 ```js